How to get Google's Phone app to announce who's calling you

 Where is this feature available?

-It appears to be rolling out to English-speaking users in the US.
-We've contacted Google for a confirmation about whether it will come to the UK.
+It appears to be available to English-speaking users, including the US and the UK.

-Note: If you haven’t updated the Google Phone app, check the Play Store and be sure to do that, or else you might not see the feature available yet.
+Note: If you haven’t updated the Google Phone app, check the Play Store and be sure to do that, or else you might not see the feature available.

-Why is Google rolling out this feature?
+Why does Google offer this feature?

-Simply put, it's an accessibility feature that can help people with visual disabilities easily determine who is calling them.
+Simply put, it's an accessibility feature that can help people with visual disabilities easily determine who is calling them, but it's also really useful when you're wearing a headset.